sprngr/dotfiles/README.md

 Congrats, you have installed a new `bash` on OS X.

 If you ever have to upgrade via `brew`, just remember to update the symlink to `/bin/bash-brew`

-## Personal App Notes

-For SublimeText we use our own [Spacegray-Monokai](https://github.com/sprngr/spacegray-monokai) theme package.

 ### OSX specific